Alena Walentin is an Altus Artist, a former Vice-Chair of the British Flute Society and an Associate of the Royal Academy of Music.

 Professor and teacher:

-Alena appeared as a Guest Principal Flute with the Royal Opera House, The Philharmonia Orchestra, Britten Sinfonia, London Mozart Players, MusicAeterna (Russia), BBC Scottish Symphony Orchestra, BBC National Orchestra of Wales, Royal Northern Sinfonia, Orchestra of St John's and as a piccolo player with the City of Birmingham Symphony, Orchestra Royal Liverpool Philharmonic, BBC Scottish Symphony Orchestra and has been a member of the Verbier Festival Orchestra (Switzerland), Orpheus Sinfonia, London Mahler Orchestra and Britten-Pears Orchestra and Orchestra of Academy Ossiach (Austria).
-Currently on trial as a Principal flute with the Opera North.
+Alena appeared as a Guest Principal Flute with the Orchestra of the Royal Opera House, Iceland Symphony Orchestra, The Philharmonia Orchestra, Britten Sinfonia, London Mozart Players, Opera North, Hallé, MusicAeterna (Russia), Verbier Festival Chamber Orchestra (Switzerland), BBC Scottish Symphony Orchestra, BBC National Orchestra of Wales, Royal Northern Sinfonia, Orchestra of St John's, London Concert Orchestra and as a piccolo player with the City of Birmingham Symphony Orchestra, Royal Liverpool Philharmonic Orchestra and BBC Scottish Symphony Orchestra.

 Alena has graduated from the Royal Academy of Music with the highest woodwind exam mark in 2011 studying with Professor William Bennett OBE and Patricia Morris.
 She received her Master of Music with Distinction at the Guildhall School of Music&Drama where she studied with Philippa Davies, Christopher Green, Sarah Newbold, Ian Clarke, Sharon Williams.
 She also had lessons with Michael Cox and Sam Coles thanks to the scholarship from the Martin Scholarship Music Trust "Philharmonia Award".